Pre-Med, Pre-Dent, And Pre-Vet Options

-Academic requirements for admission to medical schools vary, so no specific major is recommended.
-The science core curriculum for medical, dental, and veterinary school is generally very similar.
+Academic requirements for admission to medical schools vary but the science core curriculum for medical, dental, and veterinary school is generally very similar.
+The Premedical Professional Degree Option ensures that students obtain the core and liberal arts academics necessary for medical school application.

 The basic science core for most medical schools is listed below: